 “The Pearl” now enjoys a retired existence in rural Detroit Lakes with Dotz who has kept him out of jail since Sept 1969 and four English Setters who help find birds and the way back to the truck each day of spring banding woodcock and each day of fall hunting prairie grouse, ruffed grouse and woodcock.
 He was Pineridge Grouse Camp’s first guide and has been a very vital part of the success of Pineridge in such a short time.
 And if you’re really lucky Kevin will play the Earl song around the fire.

-Terry has guided grouse hunters at Pineridge Grouse Camp for the past two seasons.
-He also guides at the National Grouse and Woodcock Hunt every year with his assigned hunt area being northeast of Remer, Mn.
-He’s no stranger to the area since he’s been bird hunting the area north of Remer since 1970 when he started dating my now wife of 42 years that had a cabin and tree farm on Vermillion Lake.
+Terry has guided grouse hunters at Pineridge Grouse Camp for the past six seasons.
+He has also guided at the National Grouse and Woodcock Hunt for the past 35 years, with his assigned hunt area being northeast of Remer, Mn., so he’s no stranger to the area.
+He started bird hunting the area north of Remer in 1970 when he started dating his now wife of 44 years that had a cabin and tree farm on Vermillion Lake.

 Terry has 2 Drahthaar’s in his kennel.
 Nellie and Lena.
 Lena was just a puppy in 2013 when she first came to PGC and took over the place.
 Now as a five-year-old she has earned her stripes here at PGC and thinks she runs the campfire activities in the evening.
 Terry recently added Pineridge Lucy, a spunky Elhew pointer from PGC.